wang-jun-hao/tp/docs/UserGuide.md

 `access INDEX`

-* Use the `list` command to return to the main list page
+* You have to be on the main list page to access a patient's profile.
+Use the `list` command to return to the main list page if you are viewing a patient's profile.
 * Each patient's profile consists of 3 sections: Personal Details, Medical Details and Medical Notes.
     * Personal Details section (top left): Shows the personal details of the patient, including their Name, IC, Date of Birth, and Phone Number, as well as their Email, Address, Height, Weight, BMI and Blood Type if available.
     * Medical Details section (bottom left): Shows medical details as tags separated into 3 categories, namely: Allergies, (preexisting) Conditions and (ongoing) Treatments.